-Walking towards the reception immediately transports me into a tranquil oasis amongst the clamour of Phnom Penh.
-The Pavilion boasts unique heritage villas, indoor and outdoor swimming pools and four private plunge pools, all setup in a lush compound protected by high walls, preserving its intimacy.
+Walking towards the reception immediately transports me into a tranquil oasis amongst the clamor of Phnom Penh.
+The Pavilion boasts unique heritage villas, indoor and outdoor swimming pools and four private plunge pools, all set up in a lush compound protected by high walls, preserving its intimacy.

 The Reception Villa was built by Queen Kossamak, King Sihanouk’s mother, in the mid-20s.
 Living here brought her closer to the Royal Pagoda, where she often liked to pray.
 The architecture is an original combination of Khmer and French colonial styles.